 2 - Update Your API Calls

-The iOS SDK API has been updated to match the naming scheme of our Android API for ease of use across both platforms.
-Our iOS API calls no longer return errors as the errors are now logged in the console.
+The Android SDK API has been updated to match the naming scheme of our iOS API for ease of use across both platforms.
 The following API calls have been changed in V4:

 - setUserInfo -> setAttributes